 Co-location is Not Enough

-Collaborative Care is NOT simply co-locating a mental health professional into your clinic, nor is it simply adding new members to your team.
-What sets it apart from co-location and other integrated care efforts is a Collaborative Care team that draws upon shared knowledge, principles, and care plans as it works toward patient goals.
+Collborative care (and related measurement-based integrated care) is not simply co-locating a mental health professional into your clinic, nor is it simply adding new members to your team.
+What sets it apart from co-location and other integrated care efforts is a care team that draws upon shared knowledge, principles, and care plans as it works toward patient goals.
 The team provides proven treatments and takes a population-based approach, making sure no one who needs help is falling through the cracks.

 Patients participating in the IMPACT study at this clinic who were randomly assigned to the usual care group could be referred by their primary care provider to these co-located therapists for treatment, and many were.
 The graph shows that patients in this clinic who were randomly assigned to receive IMPACT care were almost twice as likely to have significant improvement in their depression as compared to patients receiving usual care (including referral to the co-located therapists).